People / Graduate Students

 Women of Color Feminism, Neoliberal Critique, Queer of Color Thought, Critical Diaspora Studies

 Bio & Research Interests

-Kim's dissertation titled Refugees in a World on Fire: Dispossession, Diaspora and the Possibilities of Queer Resistance reconsiders cross racial coalition in the Vietnamese diasporas of San Jose, California and New Orleans Louisiana as largely affective undertakings.
-She reimagines coalitions formed across racial difference to resist dispossession and environmental justice as a queer diasporic praxis that is an affective and queer refashioning of kinship.
+Kim's dissertation titled Refugees in a World on Fire: Dispossession, Diaspora and the Possibilities of Queer Resistance reconsiders the connective tissues of cross racial coalition though a close reading of solidarity statements issued by prominent Asian American community groups and interviews with queer Vietnamese activists in support of #BlackLIvesMatter after 2014.
+She reimagines coalitions formed across racial difference to resist dispossession and anti-Black racism as a queer diasporic praxis that is an affective and alternative refashioning of kinship.
 Her project bridges Women of Color Feminism, Comparative Ethnic Studies, Queer of Color Thought and Neoliberal Critique in order to interrupt canonized frameworks for thinking through political filiation.

 Courses Taught or Assisted

 The Personal Becomes Political: Critical Race Perspectives in Feminism